Altered-commits/Custom-Task-Manager/README.md

 ### I am making this application to sort of try to mimic Windows 'Task Manager'.
 It uses ImGui to render all the content of CTM.

+## Quick Notice
+### If you are trying to run this app and you have an Antivirus which checks the app before running it, this may bug out a little bit before it runs fine.
+Atleast it bugged out on my Avast Antivirus.

 ## Features
 - Single instance app: Only one instance of application is allowed at a time throughout system.
+If the main instance is hung, then it will be terminated and a new instance will be opened.
 - Monitoring processes: Provides info such as ProcessID, CPU usage, Memory Usage, and Disk Usage.

 ## Requirements